Back to Reference

 • Simple and user-friendly – Jostle's interface is designed to be straightforward, making it easy for employees to get started with minimal training.

-• Strong focus on engagement – With social features like activity feeds and discussions, Jostle fosters a sense of community within organizations.
+• Strong focus on engagement – With social features like activity feeds and discussions, Jostle fosters a sense of community, which is crucial for mitigating anxiety from poor communication—a factor that makes employees almost three times more likely to report feeling burned out.

 • Affordability – Compared to more complex intranet and collaboration tools, Jostle is relatively affordable, making it accessible to mid-sized businesses.